theoddora/Interview_Prep/System Design/Glossary.md

 **Durability**
+ : Durability is a fundamental property of database systems and distributed systems, particularly in the context of data management and transaction processing.
+It ensures that once a transaction has been committed, its effects are permanent and will survive any subsequent failures, such as crashes or power outages.

 1. High Durability
 : When you’re storing users’ life photos, it is extremely important to be highly durable.
 Losing a photo would mean never being able to see that moment of